Realize Emergent Gravity to Generic Situations: Summary

 The entropic mechanism works under two major conditions: \begin{itemize} \item This entropic mechanism appears under certain progresses.
 It requires external influence that causes the heat flow $\delta Q=T\delta\Delta S$ into the causal domain, thus varying the entropy bound.
 Under specific thermodynamics processes, gravity can be extracted and entropic gradient occurs. \item The saturation of the entropy bound turns the result matching with that of GR.
 Fine-grained entropy is thus introduced to explain the gravitational attraction.
 And this condition leads implications of spacetime information. \end{itemize}

-The first condition, is consistent with the Principle of Equivalence.
+The first condition, is consistent with the spirit of the Principle of Equivalence.
 Only when we trying to detect gravity though interfering, can we feel the existence of gravitational force.
-Now, the same picture includes the thermodynamic effect after introducing the thermalization of Hawking Temperature.
-Otherwise, we admit that there will be no $\delta S$ in unitary processes.
+Now, it requires information change after considering the thermalization of the Hawking temperature.
+Otherwise, we admit that there will be no $\delta Q$ in unitary processes such as free-falling.

 Figuring out the problem when will thermodynamic process arise allows us to distinguish the different occasions between Emergent Gravity and Susskind's Complexity Tendency: the latter doesn't vary the entanglement entropy in the whole causal wedge.
-So they can co-exist with each other, and even in some possible way, the entropic gradient we calculated can transform into operator growth.
+So they can co-exist with each other, and we may find a way to connect the entropic gradient we calculated to operator growth through transforming.

 For the second condition, the replacement of thermal entropy distinguish Emergent Gravity from macroscopic thermal mechanics.
-This setup allows us to move the stage to quantum systems, allowing us to utilize the Entanglement First Law to form precise thermodynamic equations for local static observers.
+This setup allows us to move the stage to quantum systems, and utilize the entanglement first law to form precise thermodynamic equations viewed by local static observers.

 The Casini-Bekenstein bound supplies one simple relation between upper entropy bound and energy.
-After we point out it corresponds to the area variation of the horizon as the extremal surface, it leads to a holographic interpretation of the entropic gradient to explain gravitational attraction.
+After we point out it corresponds to the area variation of the horizon as the extremal surface, it leads to a simple holographic interpretation of the entropic gradient to explain gravitational attraction.

 On the other hand, gravitational attraction is linked to the spacetime information.
 The entropic gradient can be regarded as an alternative characterization of geometry.
 And also, it is possible that gravitational attraction may come from the same physics of ER=EPR.
-At least, we are talking about the same fine-grained entropy to explain gravitational attraction and to understand how Hawking Radiation carries information.
+At least, we are talking about the same fine-grained entropy to explain gravitational attraction and to understand how Hawking radiation carries information.
 Then the entropic mechanism may help to understand black hole information paradox.